laristra/documentation/documentation_c.md

     * Go to settings and copy the markdown version of the badge to post on the README file

 8. SonarQube
-    * Log in to SonarQube and generate a new token under account settings -- put the token in environmental variables on Travis
+    * Log in to SonarQube and generate a new token under account settings -- put the token called SONAR_TOKEN in environmental variables on Travis
     * Add to .travis.yml file

             addons: